pagoha/ThisIsTheWay/AWS/AWS-Unused-Resources-Checker/README-AWSUnusedResourcesChecker.md

 ```

 ## 📝 IAM Permissions
-The scanner requires read-only permissions for the services it's checking.
+The scanner requires AWS IAM read-only permissions for the services it's checking.
 A sample IAM policy is provided below:
 ```
 {
     "Version": "2012-10-17",